Last updated on June 28, 2026

 Tutors are great because they get you what you need, but how do you actually leverage that into a win?

 Combos are the easy answer.
 Combo decks run so much smoother when you have a playset of Merchant Scroll that effectively allows your High Tide deck to have eight copies of High Tide or Frantic Search or whatever else you want to assemble.
-In addition to making it easier to assemble your combo, casting tutors into additional cards cranks up the storm count tremendously.
+On top of making it easier to assemble your combo, casting tutors into additional cards cranks up the storm count tremendously.

 Mystical Tutor and Personal Tutor specifically fix the top of your library, which comes in handy with cards like Jeleva, Nephalia's Scourge and One with the Multiverse that cast spells for free off the top of your library.

-Because tutors find whatever you need, they’re useful parts of toolbox decks that play lots of silver-bullet cards that are great in the right situation but too niche to play duplicates of; Pauper Tron decks do this with Mystical Teachings to find singleton copies of cards like Heritage Reclamation, Weather the Storm, and Breath Weapon.
+Because tutors find whatever you need, they’re useful parts of toolbox decks that play lots of silver-bullet cards for the right situations that are too niche to play duplicates of; Pauper Tron decks do this with Mystical Teachings to find singleton copies of cards like Heritage Reclamation, Weather the Storm, and Breath Weapon.

 Wrap Up